 My research project from 2016-2018 with co-investigator, Dr Ben Thomas (University of Kent), funded by the Leverhulme Trust, aimed to transform our understanding of Raphael, with eloquence in drawing as a research theme.
 We held interdisciplinary workshops exploring ideas on rhetoric, materiality, and the cognitive and expressive dimensions of drawing, and we shared our research findings in academic papers at conferences and seminars.
 As part of this project, the award-winning exhibition, 'Raphael: The Drawings' held at the Ashmolean from 1st June–3rd September 2017, in collaboration with the Albertina, Vienna, emphasised the visual and material eloquence of Raphael’s drawings.
 It won a Vice Chancellor’s PER award in 2019.

 A major research project since 2018 with a focus on the Ashmolean’s Italian drawings collection is funded by the Getty Foundation as part of The Paper Project, an initiative focused on prints and drawings curatorship in the 21st century.
 This supports curatorial training in drawings scholarship and object-based research by funding two 18-month research fellowships for early career art historians to equip them to become leading drawings curators in the future.
 Their activities, including research travel and consultation with distinguished drawings specialists nationally and internationally, focus on research and writing in preparation for a scholarly collection catalogue of the Italian drawings, with an online resource produced as a direct result of this project.

-As Keeper of the Western Art Department, I oversee collections that include paintings and graphic art, sculpture and applied arts (notably ceramics, glass, textiles, furniture and musical instruments) ranging from the 1300s until the present day.
-As a curator, my responsibilities are mainly in Italian and Spanish art, and French art before 1800.
-I am involved in teaching and research in the History of Art and am a Fellow of St John’s College.
+Until the end of December 2022, I was Keeper of Western Art, overseeing collections that include paintings and graphic art, sculpture and applied arts (notably ceramics, glass, textiles, furniture and musical instruments) ranging from the 1300s until the present day.
+I was also a curator, with responsibilities for Italian and Spanish art, French art before 1800, and Russian art.
+Under the University’s flexible retirement arrangement, I am now part-time at the Ashmolean, working as a Research Keeper, with the Italian Drawings research project my main focus here.
+At St John’s College, I am now an Emeritus Research Fellow.